joomlaworks/quickmenu/README.md

 Quick Menu (by JoomlaWorks) is a Joomla 4 administrator module which adds a handy quick menu to the Joomla 4 backend to restore UX sanity!

 ## FEATURES
-- Less clicks to important content management and admin tasks, duh!
+- Less clicks to important content management and admin tasks in the Joomla 4 backend... duh!
+- Neatly organize the menu in 2 columns (for admins), one to access common content management tasks and one to access common admin tasks.
+Keep in mind that not everything is included and for good reason: keep things simple.
-- Respects configured backend access permissions for your user groups
+- Respects configured backend access permissions for your user groups.
+In other words, plain content managers will see menu options for what they can only access, whereas Super Admins will see menu options for everything.

 ## TO DO
 - Add option to configure custom links